DEFRA/hapi-govuk-question-page/API.md

 ### 1. Configure Vision to serve files with the `.html` extension

 Vision can be configured to use a number of different file extensions.
-The **digital-form-page** plugin requires that it is configured to use the `.html` extension.
+The **hapi-govuk-question-page** plugin requires that it is configured to use the `.html` extension.

 ### 2. Use Nunjucks as the rendering engine for `.html` files

-The **digital-form-page** plugin and GOV.UK Frontend both require Nunjucks to be configured as the Vision engine for rendering pages.
+The **hapi-govuk-question-page** plugin and GOV.UK Frontend both require Nunjucks to be configured as the Vision engine for rendering pages.

-### 3. Configure Nunjucks to use GOV.UK Frontend and **digital-form-page**
+### 3. Configure Nunjucks to use GOV.UK Frontend and **hapi-govuk-question-page**

 Nunjucks needs to be configured with the paths where it can find templates.
-This will need to include paths for both GOV.UK Frontend and the **digital-form-page**.
+This will need to include paths for both GOV.UK Frontend and the **hapi-govuk-question-page**.
 In order for the plugin to find the GOV.UK Frontend components, the module root needs to be exposed, so that the contents can be uniquely referenced as `govuk`.

-The same approach is applied with **digital-form-page** - expose the module root so that the contents can be referenced using the `digital-form-page` container.
+The same approach is applied with **hapi-govuk-question-page** - expose the module root so that the contents can be referenced using the `hapi-govuk-question-page` container.

 ### Vision configuration